Mijdilev/Habit-Tracking-Application-CLI-Python-OOP/README.md

 * `main.py`: The main entry point for the CLI and user intaraction with the program, loading/saving data, and calling methods from `HabitTracker`.

-## Getting Started
+## Istallation
-Follow these steps to set up and run the Habit Tracker App on your local machine.

-### Prerequisites
+### Requirements

-* Python 3.6 or higher installed on your system.
+* Python 3.10
+* virtualenv (for dependency management)

-### Installation
+### Steb-by-Step Istallation

 1. Clone the repository:

 ```
 https://github.com/Mijdilev/Habit-Tracking-Application-CLI-Python-OOP/
 ```
+or use codespace on GitHub and create codespace on main.

-This project uses standard python libraries.
-You can install them via pip if you don't have them already (e.g. pytest)
+2. This project uses standard python libraries.
+You can install them via pip if you don't have them already in your venv (e.g. pytest)

+## Usage

 ### Running the Application

 Run `main.py` file.

-## Usage
-Upon running the application, you'll see the main menu:
+### Main menu

+Here is the menu that will be displayed after you run the main file:

 ```
 Main Menu